Chugai Group Human Rights Initiatives

 Preventing and responding to accidents at the use and disposal stage

-Personal Information and Privacy Protecting personal information and privacy
+Personal Information and Privacy Protecting personal information and privacy Management of personal information and privacy

-Human Rights in The Supply Chain Toxic spills at customer sites
+Human Rights in the Supply Chain Toxic spills at customer sites

 Biopiracy at customer sites